Israeli occupation of the Sinai Peninsula: Suez Crisis (1956)

-Israeli forces first seized the Egyptian Sinai Peninsula during the Suez Crisis of October–November 1956.
-Under heavy international pressure, Israeli forces withdrew in March 1957, after heavily mapping the territory and placing secret supply caches in preparation for the next war.
-As part of the conditions for the Israeli withdrawal, the Sinai Peninsula was demilitarized and the UNEF peacekeeping force was established there to police the border between Israel and Egypt.
+To assert national sovereignty and to generate revenue for the Egyptian government, Egyptian President Gamal Abdel Nasser nationalised the Suez Canal, subsequently ceasing Anglo-French control over the Suez Canal and turning over control to the Egyptian government.
+It also resulted in the creation of the Egyptian state-owned Suez Canal Authority to maintain the Suez Canal.
+The Egyptian government took a step forward and blocked the Straits of Tiran to only Israeli-flagged ships as well, initiating a blockade against Israel.
+In response, France, the United Kingdom, and Israel held a secret meeting, creating plans to invade and seize the Sinai Peninsula from Egypt.

+On 29 October 1956, Israeli forces began their invasion of the Egyptian Sinai Peninsula, initiating the Suez Crisis.
+In early November, British and French forces landed in Port Said and Port Fuad, backing up the Israeli forces.
+This resulted in Egypt closing the Suez Canal and losing the Sinai to the coalition.
+After the successful invasion, France, the United Kingdom, and Israel faced significant international pressure, particularly from the United States, thus resulting France and the United Kingdom in withdrawing from the Sinai in December 1956.
+Under negotiations, Egypt eventually agreed to deploy the United Nations Emergency Force (UNEF) near the Egypt-Israel border and Gaza, guaranteeing Israeli rights to once again use the Straits of Tiran for shipping and Israel withdrew in March 1957 in return and Egypt re-opened the Suez Canal.
+France and the United Kingdom's influence in the Middle East significantly dropped after the conclusion of the Suez Crisis.

 Six-Day War through Israeli withdrawal (1967–1982)

-In May 1967, Egyptian President Gamal Abdel Nasser ordered the withdrawal of this force and moved Egypt's own troops into the area.
-Israel, believing war to be imminent, ultimately launched a preemptive strike against Egypt, beginning the Six-Day War.
-Within three days, Israel had occupied most of the Sinai Peninsula.
+In May 1967, Egyptian President Gamal Abdel Nasser ordered the withdrawal of the UNEF and moved Egypt's own troops into the area.
+On 5 June 1967, Israel, believing war to be imminent, ultimately launched a preemptive strike against Egypt, beginning the Six-Day War.
+Israel also struck Syria and Jordan.
+Within three days, Israel had occupied most of the Sinai Peninsula and even the Gaza Strip.
+In the conclusion of the Six-Day War, Israel occupied the entirety of the Sinai and the Gaza from Egypt, the West Bank from Jordan, and the Golan Heights from Syria.

+War of Attrition

-Following the Israeli capture and occupation of the Sinai Peninsula, Egypt launched the War of Attrition (1967–1970) aimed at forcing Israel to withdraw from the Sinai Peninsula.
+Following the war, Egypt launched the War of Attrition (1967–1970) aimed at forcing Israel to withdraw from the Sinai Peninsula.
 The war saw protracted conflict in the Suez Canal Zone, ranging from limited to large scale combat.
 Israeli shelling of the cities of Port Said, Ismailia, and Suez on the west bank of the canal, led to high civilian casualties (including the virtual destruction of Suez), and contributed to the flight of 700,000 Egyptian internal refugees.
 Ultimately, the war concluded in 1970 with no change in the front line.
-On 6 October 1973, Egypt commenced Operation Badr to retake the Sinai Peninsula, while Syria launched a simultaneous operation to retake the Golan Heights, thereby beginning the Yom Kippur War (known in Egypt and much of Europe as the October War).
-The canal was reopened in 1975, with President Sadat leading the first convoy through the canal aboard an Egyptian destroyer.
-In 1979, Egypt and Israel signed a peace treaty in which Israel agreed to withdraw from the entirety of the Sinai Peninsula.
-Israel subsequently withdrew in several stages, ending on 26 April 1982.